webvariants/susi/README.md

 > 2015-08-25T09:35:31.935Z INF susi-js: finish: {a:"foo",b:"bar"}
 ```
 If you see an output like this, everything's fine :)
-If you have a look at the supplied JS sources, you can see how SUSI works.
+If you take a look at the supplied JS sources, you can see how SUSI works.

 ### 4. Understand the code
 There are 5 essential actions you need to know about:

 * **registerProcessor()**
 	* This attaches an active event handler to a specific topic.
-	* All active event handlers run sequentially in the order they are declared.
+	* All active event handlers run sequentially in the order of their declaration.
 * **registerConsumer()**
 	* This attaches a passive event handler to a specific topic
-	* All passive event handlers run after all active event handlers finished.
+	* All passive event handlers will run after all active event handlers have finished.
 * **publish()**
 	* This publishes an event.
 	* The event is firstly processed by all processors